gbbaus17/f5-lab/README.md

 ********************************

 Each template has an **OUTPUT** section of Template and the **EC2 Tags** in Dashboard gives connectivity info.
- - (Tip: You can Modify the template in Desinger before launch if you want to remove the final 'Output' info and can edit the Tags in EC2 console if you dont want that info to show - **put there for ease of use with Lab)**
+ - (Tip: You can Modify the template in Designer before launch if you want to remove the final 'Output' info and can edit the Tags in EC2 console if you dont want that info to show - **put there for ease of use with Lab)**

 Also default passwords **(f5DEMOs4u!)** are created and it is recommended you change these.